nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-07-11-systemverilog-oop-polymorphism.md

   ...
 {% endhighlight %}
 * In above example, using only 1 line of code, we can have up to three ways of execution, based on the object that `m_seq[i]` point to.
-This is the most common example of polymorphism.
+This is the most common example of polymorphism in Systemverilog.
 * Actually, when talking about polymorphism, there are even 3 major classes as below.

 ### Three major classes of polymorphism
 As [wikipedia](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)), polymorphism has three major classes:
 1. Ad hoc polymorphism: Function overloading/Operator overloading.
-* Function overloading meaning we can define many functions with the same name, but with different arguments.
+* Function overloading means we can define many functions with the same name, but different arguments.
 This is **not supported** in Systemverilog.
 You may find this very common in other languages such as Java.
 1. Parametric polymorphism:
 * Simply understand as *Generic Programming*.
 Systemverilog supports this as *Parameterized classes*.
 1. Subtype polymorphism:
-* The most well known kind of polymorphism.
+* The most well known kind of polymorphism in Sytemverilog.
 This whole post including the variable type explanation and the example above are actually to explain this type.
 However, in Systemverilog, to achieve polymorphism, we must define methods as `virtual`.

 ### Virtual vs non-virtual methods
+Let try the code example below:
+{% highlight verilog %}

+  base_sequence m_base_seq;          // base_sequence class has a function called base_write()
+  aes_sequence  m_aes_seq   = new(); // aes_sequence will override the base_write() function in base_sequence

+  m_base_seq = m_aes_seq;  // m_base_seq now points to an object of a Child class (aes_sequence)
+  ...

+  // If base_write() is a VIRTUAL method m_base_seq.base_write();  // will call the method in aes_sequence class
+                            // because the obj is aes_sequence class obj, and the function is virtual

+  // If base_write() is a NON-VIRTUAL method m_base_seq.base_write();  // will call the method in base_sequence class
+                            // even though m_base_seq point to a aes_sequence obj,
+                            // the function in base_sequence is called

+  ...
+{% endhighlight %}
+* Simply put, we must define method as `virtual` to have polymorphism in Systemverilog.
+* Once the method is defined virtual, it will remain virtual in any child class that overrides it.
+* The virtual method can override non-virtual method.

 ---
 ## Finding more information